 This is a three-part series regarding the historical causes, types, and treatments of insanity in the 19th and 20th centuries.
 Though focus is primarily on Kentucky institutions, these apply to other institutions throughout the United States.
 You can visit this page to read Kentucky’s historical lunacy laws.
-You can also check our glossary of antiquated medical terminology.
+You can also check our glossary of anachronistic medical terminology.

 The proceeding information should not be construed as medical advice.
 Please contact a physician or a licensed mental health practitioner if you have medical questions related to treatments of mental disorders.

 Update: Check below as we have included a supplemental compilation of causes of death from all of Kentucky’s state hospitals.

 You will notice that historical causes of insanity differ drastically from what we know of the etiologies of mental disorders in the 21st century.
 Though today’s modern world works off the historical aspects of mental illness causes, a century ago or even longer, clinicians were limited in their knowledge about mental disorders.
 The “causes” listed here are not comprehensive and are primarily based off of admissions records at state hospitals in the Commonwealth of Kentucky and throughout the United States.
 Please remember to keep a historical perspective when viewing this information.

 In the 1880s, Dr. Allan M. Hamilton developed a series of illustrated plates that highlighted his posited theory on the physiognomy of insanity.
 Today, Dr. Hamilton’s work is largely disregarded as “quackery.”
 Please remember to keep a historical perspective when viewing this information.